 This otherworldly avenue of inward-leaning, gnarled trees is one of the most stunning and photogenic spots in the whole of Northern Ireland.
 So photogenic, in fact, that it is used in Game of Thrones as the filming location for the Kingsroad.

-You can visit the Dark Hedges all year, but there’s something quite magical about coming here during the winter, when the leafless branches are covered in a layer of snow.
+You can visit the Dark Hedges all year, but there’s something quite magical about coming here during the winter, when the leafless branches may well be covered in a layer of snow.

 4. Take a Mediterranean escape… in Wales